Elkan Baggott: Bristol Rovers (loan)

 On 1 February 2024, Baggott joined League One club Bristol Rovers on loan for the remainder of the season.
 On 4 February 2024, Baggott made his debut, subbed-on in stoppage time, in a 1–0 win against Exeter City.

 On 13 April 2024, Baggott scored his first goal for the club against his former club Cheltenham Town in a 3–1 win, capping off a performance that earned him a place in the League One and overall EFL Teams of the Week.
 Despite having had a difficult start to his loan spell, he continued to turn his form around, impressing manager Matt Taylor with both his mobility and physicality.

 Blackpool (loan)

 On 5 August 2024, Baggott joined League One side Blackpool on a season-long loan deal.
 Baggott made his debut for the club on 13 August 2024, in the first round of EFL Cup against Burton Albion in a 4–0 win.
+Baggott suffered an injury disrupted first-half of the 2024–25 season, missing all of September and October due to an ankle injury sustained in training, before suffering a thigh injury in his first match back on 6 November that ruled him out for the remainder of 2024.

+Millwall

+On 15 July 2026, Baggott joined EFL Championship club Millwall for an undisclosed fee on a "long-term contract."